Exports: Soybeans

 Unavailable, check our plans to know more.

-Through July of this year the leading markets were No. 1 China, No. 2 Mexico, No. 3 Egypt, No. 4 Japan and No. 5 Germany.
-The leading markets were No. 1 Port of Southern Louisiana, No. 2 Port of New Orleans, No. 3 Port of Greater Baton Rouge, LA, No. 4 Port of Virginia and No. 5 Eagle Pass.
+Through August of this year the leading markets were No. 1 China, No. 2 Mexico, No. 3 Egypt, No. 4 Japan and No. 5 Germany.
+The leading markets were No. 1 Port of Southern Louisiana, No. 2 Port of New Orleans, No. 3 Port of Greater Baton Rouge, LA, No. 4 Eagle Pass and No. 5 Port of Virginia.

-In the last previous full year, the leading markets were No. 1 China, No. 2 Mexico, No. 3 Indonesia, No. 4 Japan and No. 5 Germany.
+In the last previous full year, the leading markets were No. 1 China, No. 2 Mexico, No. 3 Indonesia, No. 4 Germany and No. 5 Japan.
 The leading markets were No. 1 Port of Southern Louisiana, No. 2 Port of New Orleans, No. 3 Port of Greater Baton Rouge, LA, No. 4 Port of Kalama, WA and No. 5 Port of Longview, WA.

-Looking at specific airports, seaports and border crossings, the top five through the first seven months of the year were:
+Looking at specific airports, seaports and border crossings, the top five through the first eight months of the year were:

 Highlights for the top five ports: